the-turing-way/the-turing-way/book/website/community-handbook/style/style-crossref.md

 ***Case 2***: When you cross-reference a section of the chapter within the same file *after* a label has been created.

 In the same subchapter "Resources", we have created a label `rr-overview-resources-reading` for the section "Further Reading".
-We can cross-reference it in a later section "Additional Material" within the same file using the following:
+We can cross-reference it in a later section within the same file using the following:
 ```
 {ref}`rr-overview-resources-reading`
 ```